pgj/freebsd-wifibox-port/README.md

 ## Preperations

-The port depends on [sysutils/bhyve+](https://github.com/pgj/freebsd-bhyve-plus-port/), which needs to be installed first.
+Depending on the major version of FreeBSD and the configuration options, the port may depend on [sysutils/bhyve+](https://github.com/pgj/freebsd-bhyve-plus-port/), which may need to be installed first.
 Nowadays that is part of the ports tree, therefore it can be installed as a package:

 ```console
 # pkg install sysutils/bhyve+